 13. Thread Length, LT.
-The length of thread shall be measured, parallel to the axis of screw, from the extreme point to the last complete (full form) thread.
+The length of thread shall be measured, parallel to the axis of the screw, from the extreme point to the last complete (full form) thread.
 The thread length on socket head cap screws shall be as defined by Table 1B and notes thereto.

 14. Griping Gaging Length, LG.
-The grip gaging length is the distance, measured parallel to the axis of screw, from the bearing surface of the head to the first complete (full form) thread under the head (see Table 1B).
+The grip gaging length is the distance, measured parallel to the axis of the screw, from the bearing surface of the head to the first complete (full form) thread under the head (see Table 1B).

 15. Body Length, LB.
-The body length is the length, measured parallel to the axis of screw, of the unthreaded portion of the shank (See table 1B).
+The body length is the length, measured parallel to the axis of the screw, of the unthreaded portion of the shank (See table 1B).